-Japan's top three telcos to shun Huawei, ZTE network equipment: Kyodo
+Japan's top three telcos to exclude Huawei, ZTE network equipment: Kyodo

 Shares of SoftBank, which has the deepest relationship with Huawei among the big Japanese telcos, fell the most among the three top Japanese telcos on Monday, ending down 3.5 percent.

-Industry sources said SoftBank would find it difficult to replace pre-existing Huawei network equipment that is designed for the company and not easily interchangable.
+Industry sources said SoftBank would find it difficult to replace pre-existing Huawei network equipment that is designed for the company and not easily interchangeable.
 Docomo and KDDI shares fell around 1 percent, in a wider market .N225 that closed down 2 percent.

 Earlier, SoftBank’s Japanese telecoms unit priced its IPO at an indicated 1,500 yen ($13.31) per share and said it will sell an extra 160 million shares to meet solid demand, raising about $23.5 billion in Japan’s biggest-ever IPO.

-Reporting by Sam Nussey, Makiko Yamazaki and Yoshiyasu Shida; Editing by Christopher Cushing and Himani Sarkar
+Reporting by Sam Nussey, Makiko Yamazaki and Yoshiyasu Shida; Additional reporting by Ben Blanchard; Editing by Christopher Cushing, Himani Sarkar and Gareth Jones